Canada’s BMO Financial appoints Darrel Hackett as new US CEO

-NEW YORK (AP) — Canadian and U.S. banking giant BMO Financial said Thursday it has named Darrell Hackett as its U.S. CEO, promoting an insider and elevating a person of color to a role where there are few at that level in the financial industry.
+NEW YORK (AP) — Canadian and U.S. banking giant BMO Financial said Thursday it has named Darrel Hackett as its U.S. CEO, promoting an insider and elevating a person of color to a role where there are few at that level in the financial industry.

 Hackett, who has been with BMO since 2004, will replace Dave Casper, who is planning on retiring this summer.
 Before this promotion, Hackett was head of BMO’s U.S. Wealth Management division.

-Hackett also ran the bank’s U.S. business banking division.
+Hackett, 50, also ran the bank’s U.S. business banking division.

 There are only a handful of Black and Latino senior financial executives in the U.S. The only Black CEO of a major U.S. bank is M&T Bank’s Rene Jones, who took over that role in 2017.

-Note: This story has been updated to correct the spelling of Hackett’s first name.
-It’s Darrel, not Darrell.